Western Colorado University: NCAA

 Mountaineer Bowl (elevation 7,769 ft.)

 The Western Colorado University Mountaineers compete in the Rocky Mountain Athletic Conference (RMAC) at the NCAA Division II level.
-Mountaineer teams compete in 11 sports: football, women's volleyball, men's and women's cross country, men's and women's track & field (indoor and outdoor), women's soccer, men's and women's basketball, men's wrestling, and women's swimming & diving.
+Mountaineer teams compete in 12 sports: football, women's volleyball, men's and women's cross country, men's and women's track & field (indoor and outdoor), women's soccer, men's and women's basketball, men's wrestling, women's wrestling (2026/2027 will be the inaugural season), and women's swimming & diving.
 Facilities include Mountaineer Bowl (elevation 7771 ft) and Paul Wright Gym (elevation 7723 ft).

 The Mountaineers have won 93 RMAC team titles and 15 team National Championships.
 Individually, Western has produced 990 All-Americans and 30 Academic All-American honors.

 In 2016–17, Alicja Konieczek became the first Mountaineer to win four national track and field titles.
 She has since won four more national titles—the most by any female in Western's history.